-- Inspect the tire chains for loose fittings and damaged links before each use. - Set air suspension to Medium and Suspension Lowering to Never (see Air Suspension on page 160). - Avoid heavily loading Model S (heavy loads can reduce the clearance between the tires and the body). - Do not drive the vehicle without the chains properly installed. - Drive slowly.
-Do not exceed 30 mph (48 km/h). - Remove the tire chains as soon as conditions allow
+- Inspect the tire chains for loose fittings and damaged links before each use. - Set air suspension to Medium and turn off the Default Ride Height to Low setting. - Avoid heavily loading Model S (heavy loads can reduce the clearance between the tires and the body). - Do not drive the vehicle without the chains properly installed. - Drive slowly.
+Do not exceed 30 mph (48 km/h). - Remove the tire chains as soon as conditions allow.